HewlettPackard/hpe-sd-cloud/kubernetes/examples/sd-cl-deployment/README.md

 As a prerequisites for this deployment is a database and the Apache Kafka/Kafka-Zookeeper is required.

 ## Prerequisites
-### 1. Deploy oracle database
+### 1. Deploy database

 **If you have already deployed a database, you can skip this step!**

-For this example, we bring up an instance of the `oracledb-18xe-sa` image in a K8s Pod, which is basically a clean Oracle XE 18c image with an `hpsa` user ready for Service Director installation.
+For this example, we bring up an instance of the `edb-as-lite` image in a K8s Pod, which is basically a clean EDB Postgres 11 image with an `enterprisedb` user ready for Service Director installation.

-**NOTE** If you are not using the k8s [oracle-db](../oracle-db) deployment, then you need to modify the [sd-cl-deployment](sd-cl-deployment.yaml) database related environments to point to the used database.
+**NOTE** If you are not using the k8s [enterprise-db](../enterprise-db) deployment, then you need to modify the [sd-cl-deployment](sd-cl-deployment.yaml) database related environments to point to the used database.

-Follow the deployment as described in [oracle-db](../oracle-db) directory.
+Follow the deployment as described in [enterprise-db](../enterprise-db) directory.

-**NOTE** For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official Oracle's [docker-images](https://github.com/oracle/docker-images).
+**NOTE** For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official EDB Postgres' [docker-images](http://containers.enterprisedb.com) or the official Oracle's [docker-images](https://github.com/oracle/docker-images).

 ### 2. Deploy Apache Kafka and Kafka-Zookeeper
 To deploy the Apache kafka and Kafka-Zookeeper, we use a Helm Chart to easily bring up the kafka services.